rankutah/blog/sites/rank-utah/posts/free-google-business-profile-profile-audit.md

 ---
 title: Free 30-Min Google Business Profile SEO Audit in Utah
-description: "As the owner of a Website Design & Local SEO company, I offer a free 30-minute Google Business Profile audit to help small businesses in Utah improve local SEO.
-In this no-obligation video chat, we'll optimize your profile to help you get more calls and new business."
+description: "Free 30-minute Google Business Profile audit for small businesses in Utah.
+In a no-obligation video chat, the profile is reviewed and improved so more customers can find the business and call."
 tags:
   - local-seo
 date: 2025-08-04